stat/rs-accountant/README.md

 - **Design**: The architecture was simplified to a two-thread pipeline.
 A dedicated I/O thread reads and parses the file, sending batches of raw records to a single, dedicated processing thread.
 - **Outcome**: This was a significant improvement.
 By creating a clean separation between I/O and processing, we allowed both tasks to run concurrently without contention, leading to a major performance boost.

+### 3. Three-Stage Pipeline (Final)

+- **Design**: To further refine the pipeline, the processing work was split into two stages.
+The final architecture consists of three dedicated threads:
+    1.  **I/O**: Reads the file into raw records.
+    2.  **Deserialization**: Converts raw records into typed `InputTransaction` structs.
+    3.  **Processing**: Runs the core payment engine logic on the typed transactions.
+- **Outcome**: This design proved to be the most performant.
+By breaking the work into smaller, independent stages, we maximized the concurrency and allowed the CPU to be used most efficiently.

 ### Benchmark Summary

 Below are the benchmark results for each approach, as measured by the `time` utility.
 The `user` time being significantly higher than `real` time indicates successful parallel execution.